rancher/rancher.github.io/rancher/v1.6/en/kubernetes/backups/index.md

 ### Configuring Remote Backups

 Currently, backups are persisted to a static location on the host at `/var/etcd/backups`.
-It is required that you mount a network storage at this location on all the hosts running the **etcd** service.
+It is required that you mount network storage at this location on all the hosts running the **etcd** service.
 Setting up the network storage must be done before Kubernetes is launched.

 ### Restoring Backups